 On the opposite side of the Avon Gorge to Clifton Village is Leigh Woods, a National Trust protected area of woodland that it is free to enter.
-It’s a beautiful wooded spot with mountain bike and buggy-friendly trails, natural play areas (there’s a basket swing, balance logs, hollow log tunnel and little roundhouse) and tree-peeping views of Clifton Suspension Bridge Bristol.
+It’s a beautiful wooded spot with mountain bike and buggy-friendly trails, natural play areas (there’s a basket swing, balance logs, hollow log tunnel and little roundhouse) and a tree-peeping view toward Clifton Suspension Bridge

-Head for Nightingale Valley (see here for the map) for sensational views of Brunel’s engineering masterpiece.
+Head to Nightingale Valley for sensational views of Brunel’s engineering masterpiece.

 5. From the Bristol to Portishead cycle path/Cumberland Basin

 The Bristol-Portishead cycle path skirts the edge of the River Avon from the Create Centre, next to Brunel way and the Cumberland Basin in Bristol, passing Pill on the way.
 Follow the path and you’ll end up journeying underneath the bridge, with some magnificent views to boot.

 6. From The Downs

 Durdham Downs, otherwise known as ‘Bristol’s green lung’, is a 400-acre patch of parkland in the upmarket Clifton/Redland area of the city.
-From the Seawalls/Avon Gorge end of the Downs, there’s a spectacular viewpoint where you can see all the way down the gorge to Clifton Suspension Bridge in one direction, and the Severn Bridge in the distance in the other.
+From the Seawalls/Avon Gorge end of the Bristol Downs, there’s a spectacular viewpoint where you can see all the way down the gorge to Clifton Suspension Bridge in one direction, and the Severn Bridge in the distance in the other.
 There’s often an ice cream van parked here for a tasty treat to accompany your landscape-gazing.

 7. From the Portway/Bridge Valley Road

 On the other side of the River Avon, running practically in parallel with the Bristol to Portishead cycle path is The Portway.
-Being a major road, it’s not quite as peaceful as it’s traffic-free counterpart, but if you’re on a bike, running (the Bristol half marathon often incorporates this bit of tarmac) or driving, you can count on some epic bridge views en route.
+Being a major road, it’s not quite as peaceful as it’s traffic-free pedal-friendly counterpart, but if you’re on a bike, running (the Bristol half marathon often incorporates this bit of tarmac) or driving, you can count on some epic bridge views en route.

-8. See Clifton Suspension Bridge Bristol from Cabot Tower
+8. See Clifton Suspension Bridge from Cabot Tower